 Some of the cards have images that offer a hint on which location is next.
 Others are more subtle and may need explanation.

 For instance, kids unfamiliar with The Little Mermaid might not know that a “dinglehopper” is a fork/hairbrush found inside the bathroom!
-For more tips with little ones, read Easter Basket Ideas for Toddlers & Preschoolers.

 Setting Up the Disney Easter Scavenger Hunt

-When placing the scavenger hunt cards, set aside your first clue.
-You’ll be handing over the first clue to the child for them to start the game.
-Place the cards in order of how you want the hunt to play out.
+2. Organize the cards in order of how you want the hunt to play out.
 You don’t have to do them in order of how they’re printed on the sheet.

-From there, place the clues in the various locations that will lead your child to the next spot.
-Choose the final clue based on where you’d like the last gift to be.
-The “Happy Easter” printable can be placed with that last gift.
+5. Choose the final clue based on where you’d like the last gift to be.
+The “Happy Easter” printable can be placed with that grand prize.

 Best Easter Gifts to Give